-The name matters not, but for what it’s worth, they call me Funnybone! (that’s if they call at all), a willing prisoner of an insatiable appetite for escapism, a man out of step with his time, an analog relic in a digital world, living a vow of voluntary minimalism and simplicity in an overly complex, human-centric Orwellian landscape, whatever all that means.
-I’m a remorsefully divorced, terminally and reluctantly single, middle-aged, tri-polar American male, living mostly out of a backpack (it would be challenging to live mostly inside one, after all), sleeping where I can, and seeing what I can, before the inevitable arrival of my expiration date.
+The name matters not, but for what it’s worth, they call me Funnybone! (if they call at all), a willing prisoner of an insatiable appetite for escapism, a man out of step with his time, an analog relic in a digital world, living a vow of voluntary minimalism and simplicity in an overly complex, human-centric Orwellian landscape, whatever all that means.
+I’m a remorsefully divorced middle-aged male, a serial soloist (that is: terminally and reluctantly single).
+A tri-polar individual, living mostly out of a backpack (it would be challenging to live mostly inside one, after all), sleeping where I can, and seeing what I can, before the inevitable arrival of my expiration date.
+A poor elitist.
 Idler, ex athlete, off-duty American, no formal education, over-thinker, nine-inch penis (until erect).

 This little corner of the World Wide Web shall be my think pad along the Appalachian Trail, a sort of adventure scrapbook.
 Pabulum, mental masturbation, brain flatulence.

-Having survived abortion, I was handed down the real world name of Charles, and I was dubbed ‘Funnybone!,’ exclamation point and all, back on the Pacific Crest Trail in 2002.
-(This was my first-ever long-distance hike, a decade before Wild began to pummel the path.)
-I liked the trail moniker enough to keep it.
+Having survived abortion, I was handed down the real world name of Charles, and was dubbed ‘Funnybone!,’ exclamation point and all, back on the Pacific Crest Trail in 2002.
+That was my first-ever long-distance hike, a decade before Wild began to pummel the path.
+(It pays to be fashionably early.)
+I liked trail life enough to have hiked ever since, and I liked the moniker enough to keep it.
 If it matters, this is how I was bestowed it.

-Elsewhere, I’ve kept just two online accounts of previous travel adventures to this point, and they can be found at the following links:
+And if it continues to matter, I’ve kept just two online accounts of previous travel adventures to this point.
+They can be found at the following links:

 - HERE is an account of my boggy slog along the Pennine Way in England, in late 2012.